kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Many things can slow an app down: don't put the blame for this all on JavaScript.
 <h2>The complaints about learning curves</h2>
 In his post, Kevin Luecke is blunt about the defeatist attitude web devs take towards ramping up on new things.
-After quoting a developer who implied that it would take too long to learn Ember, Luecke responded:
+After quoting a developer who implied that it would take too long for their team to learn Ember, Luecke responded:
 <blockquote class="content--blockquote-margin">
 "This reaction to Ember just baffles me.
 Your day job is to build a piece of web software and you can't take a few days to learn the ins and outs?
 Presumably you're in a large team because this project is important and will take some time to complete.
 Nevertheless, I've seen this reaction many times in the web culture.
 </blockquote>